Rainer Ortleb

-Rainer Ortleb (born Gera 5 June 1944) is a German academic and politician.
+Rainer Ortleb (born 5 June 1944) is a German academic and politician.

 From October 1990 he served under Helmut Kohl as a Federal Minister for Special Affairs in Germany's first post-reunification government.
 In the next government, between 1991 and 1994, he served as Federal Minister of Education and Research.

 Life

 Early years

 Ortleb was born directly after the war in the eastern part of Thuringia, then a part of the Soviet occupation zone in what had until recently been central southern Germany.
 During his early years the zone became the newly created German Democratic Republic.
 Ortleb successfully completed his schooling in 1962 and undertook military service with the National People's Army until 1964, then signing up as an army reserve officer.